Kimberly Page: WCW career

 Her first WCW television appearance was in 1994 as Diamond Dallas Page's valet, "The Diamond Doll."

 Page was engaged in a feud with Dave Sullivan, who objected to how Page treated her.
-Page won that feud but ended up losing Kimberly in a match to Johnny B. Badd at the WCW World War 3 pay-per-view event in 1995.
+Page won that feud but ended up losing Kimberly in a match to Johnny B. Badd (Marc Mero) at the WCW World War 3 pay-per-view event in 1995.
 Badd promptly freed her and she became his valet, simply going by the name of Kimberly.
 After Mero departed for the World Wrestling Federation, she became The Booty Babe for The Booty Man, who had recently shed his "Zodiac" gimmick and left the Dungeon of Doom.
-The gimmick lasted until late 1996.
+The gimmick lasted until June 1996.

 Kimberly did not appear on WCW programming again until March 1997's Uncensored, when she rejoined Page (now a face after having refused to join the New World Order) as part of his feud with "Macho Man" Randy Savage, who had interrupted a Gene Okerlund interview with Page.
-Miss Elizabeth then flashed an NWO-defaced centerfold of Kimberly from the 1997 edition of Playboy's Nude Celebrities, after which Kimberly herself appeared from backstage having been spray-painted off-screen by the NWO.
+Miss Elizabeth then flashed a nWo-defaced centerfold of Kimberly from the 1997 edition of Playboy's Nude Celebrities, after which Kimberly herself appeared from backstage having been spray-painted off-screen by the nWo.
 The segment was also the first public revelation of Page and Kimberly being an actual married couple.

 After the Page/Savage feud ended, Kimberly formed The Nitro Girls in July.
 They danced during breaks on WCW Monday Nitro to entertain the fans.
 The Nitro Girls were given their own official website, while she and several members appeared in a non-nude pictorial in the September 1998 issue of Penthouse, and filmed a 1999 pay-per-view.
 In February 1999, Kimberly became involved in an angle in which she was being stalked by Scott Steiner, which culminated in Page attacking Steiner in the arena parking garage on the February 8 episode of WCW Monday Nitro as Steiner followed her to her car; Steiner then stole the car with Kim inside, and attempted to run over Page in the garage.
-He then threw Kimberly (actually a stunt-woman) from the car, and she was later taken away in an ambulance.
+He then threw Kimberly (actually a stunt woman) from the car, and she was later taken away in an ambulance.

 In October 1999, Kimberly again accompanied Page to the ring as his valet.
 On the November 1, 1999 episode of WCW Monday Nitro she departed the Nitro Girls and later took part in a match against David Flair at Mayhem on November 21.
 In 2000, she turned heel on Page to join Vince Russo and Eric Bischoff's New Blood stable.
 In the storyline, she decided it was "all about me" instead of Page, and it was hinted she was romantically involved with Bischoff.
 She had brief feuds with Miss Elizabeth and Miss Hancock, and was also briefly paired with Mike Awesome, before her departure from WCW in June 2000.

-Personal life

-She and Diamond Dallas Page amicably separated in July 2004, then divorced in 2005.